Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Handlers.md

 As handlers are invoked for every request handled by the server, it is usually worth it to optimize them for performance.
-For example, as the content served by our `CustomHandler` does not change depending on the request, the `StringContent` instance could be cached by a field or property set in the constructor.
+For example, as the content served by our `CustomHandler` does not change depending on the request, the string resource instance could be cached by a field or property set in the constructor.